Coronavirus in North Carolina: Positive cases broken down by county

 WFMY News 2 wants to be transparent in letting you know we will only be reporting numbers from the NCDHHS, CDC, and local health departments.

-The NC Department of Health and Human Services currently reports 1,307 cases and four deaths on its website as of Monday morning.
+The NC Department of Health and Human Services currently reports 1,498 cases and eight deaths on its website as of Tuesday morning.

 **Some numbers may look different from the NCDHHS map - that's because some cases have been verified by local health departments, but haven't been updated yet on the NCDHHS site.**